cbmira01/Ollama-for-SQL-Server/Docs/SCRIPTS.md

     - that image files are available in a folder that xp_cmdshell can read;
     - and that the bulk-insert code is enabled in this script.

-The other option for loading image files is by running the `LoadImageFiles` console program.
+The other option for loading JPEG image files is by running the `LoadImageFiles` console program.

+Good results can be had from the Llava model by resizing images down to no more than 500 x 500 pixels.

 ## Script 30